2026 Featured Authors and their stories

 Whisper House Press released its first anthology, Costs of Living, on September 1st, 2025.

-Our second anthology, Dread Mondays, is due out on October 25th, 2025.
+Our second anthology, Dread Mondays, released on October 25th, 2025.

-And our third anthology, Year One, is set for release in December 2025.
+And our third anthology, Year One, released on December 25th, 2025.